Alemi7523/Alemi7523.github.io/index.md

 The quest will begin automatically once we regain control.
 You can talk to her as long as it isn’t night for clues about the location of the children, but that is what we will be doing in this guide now.
-We can only find six od them at this point of the story.
+We can only find six of them at this point of the story.

 For the first one, let’s go to Akuwa Town, go north until seeing the gym, which doubles as aquarium, and go to the right to find a girl hidden by a tree.
 You will see her easily thanks to the exclamation mark on her head.